This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 - coursework programs offered by the University of Newcastle to students studying in Australia and offshore, and including those enrolled through a partner institution.

-(7) The Program Management Procedure Manual generally applies to the Joint Medical Program (JMP).
+(7) This manual generally applies to the Joint Medical Program (JMP).
 In the event of an inconsistency between the Manual and the policies and procedures specific to the JMP, then the policies and procedures of the JMP prevail to the extent of the inconsistency.

 Communication with Students